DataDog/hiring-engineers/answers.md

     However you can also hard-code the middleware and you can find how that looks by viewing [app_middleware.py](apm_app/app_middleware.py).

-    I do not see a difference between the two other than `app_middleware.py` being "quieter."
+    I do not see a difference between the two.

     Terminal view of running with `dd-trace`: